The N: Cross-promotions and later history

 The N's programming was gradually phased out as TEENick series overtook the new channel's schedule.
 In 2009, the TEENick and The N brands were discontinued and merged to form TeenNick.
 The N's website was closed as well; writer Jia Tolentino noted that "The N shut down in 2009, taking its website ... bonus clips and fan forums down, too."
 Some of The N's shows were temporarily shown in reruns, but the rest of the new TeenNick channel borrowed exclusively from TEENick's branding; it was named after the TEENick block, mostly aired TEENick shows, and was hosted by the previous presenter of the TEENick block, Nick Cannon.
 The TeenNick channel featured no educational programming and had no involvement from the Noggin LLC team that managed The N from 2002 to 2009.
-All reruns of The N series were removed from TeenNick's schedule by 2015; since then, the channel has been dedicated only to TEENick and Nickelodeon series.
+All reruns of The N series were removed from TeenNick's schedule by 2015; since then, the channel has transitioned to a schedule of library content.
 When The N brand was discontinued in 2009, the Noggin / The N office in New York was closed and the team was laid off.
 During The N's time on a separate channel, it was still managed by the same team at Noggin LLC; there was no change in management until the 2009 closure.